rurban/libu8ident/doc/nXXXX.md

 identifiers.
 One could argue that a mixed-script profile is valid only for a single identifier, or it is valid for the whole source file document.
-And there needs to be a definition if before or after the preprocessor, and if to treat names in private structs, classes and local names in functions as seperate contexts.
+And there needs to be a definition if before or after the preprocessor, and if to treat names in private structs and local names in functions as seperate contexts.

-If valid for only a single identifier you could arbitralily mix up Cyrillic with Greek identifiers in a C++ namespace, and thus these identifiers would not be identifiable anymore, as both both can render to the very same glyphs.
+If valid for only a single identifier you could arbitralily mix up Cyrillic with Greek identifiers in a C files, and thus these identifiers would not be identifiable anymore, as both both can render to the very same glyphs.
 Thus we adopt the notion of identifier contexts.